 Research and academic support: The Finance Department strives to provide PhD students with the resources necessary for a successful academic career.
 Each PhD student is provided funds to purchase a personal computer.
 Students also have access to multiple university computing clusters that have all major statistical packages, library access, online academic journal access and email.
-Please refer to the Kellogg Research Support webpage for more information on Research Support can be found at:
+Please refer to the Kellogg Research Support webpage for more information.